 - About the CFTC and CFTC Enforcement

 - How to apply for an award

 The CFTC's Whistleblower Program was created by the Dodd-Frank Wall Street Reform and Consumer Protection Act (the Dodd-Frank Act), which amended the CEA by adding a new Section 23, titled “Commodity Whistleblower Incentives and Protection.”

-Section 23 of the CEA, along with the rules and regulations issued by the CFTC to implement the provisions of the section (the Whistleblower Rules - 17 C.F.R.pt.165), govern the Whistleblower Program and provide detailed procedures and requirements about the program and process for obtaining a whistleblower award.
+Section 23 of the CEA, along with the rules and regulations issued by the CFTC to implement the provisions of the section (the Whistleblower Rules - 17 C.F.R.pt.165), governs the Whistleblower Program and provides detailed procedures and requirements about the program and process for obtaining a whistleblower award.
 The Whistleblower Rules became effective in October 2011 and were amended in July 2017.